spring-media/adsolutions-implementationReference/publisher-display-reference.md

 ##### 1. Set the viewport of the website.
 Use for desktop "d" and for mobile "m"

-`adSSetup = {
-		view: "[View]", // has to fit the design of the page, please use m for mobile and d for desktop`
+`adSSetup = {view: "[View]", // has to fit the design of the page, please use m for mobile and d for desktop`

 ##### 2. Switch for the 3th party scripts.
 We strictly recommend to set it as "true"